aRandomMenno/aRandomMenno/README.md

 ## Hi there 👋, My name is Menno!

 - 🔭 I’m currently busy with: School.
-- 🌱 I’m currently learnin: Python & Javascript.
+- 🌱 I’m currently learning: Python & Javascript.
 - 👯 I’m looking to collaborate on: Nothing at this moment.
 - 🤔 I’m looking for help with: learning ethical hacking.
 - 💬 Ask me about: computers.